jorgeabrahan/lib-popup-library/README.md

-# popup_library

-Have you ever needed to add a popup to your website but you don't want to import a whole framework because it's to heavy or too difficult?
-This light popup library is the solution to your problem.

 <h1>Popup library</h1>
 <p>
   Have you ever struggled to create a nice popup?
 There are many use cases for popups, and if